 Their mission is “…to inspire you to reach your full potential.
 Your fitness isn’t about what you do today.
-It’s the result of what you are willing to do every day.”
+It results from what you are willing to do every day.”

-What I love most about them is that they carry both athletic and casual clothing that you can just order all at once from the same place.
-Because as great as stretchy pants and t-shirts are, even as powerlifters we could use a comfortable pair of denim pants or chinos that fit us right.
+What I love most about them is that they carry athletic and casual clothing that you can order from the same place at once.
+Because as great as stretchy pants and t-shirts are, even as powerlifters, we could use a comfortable pair of denim pants or chinos that fit us right.

-Bacon and Barbells is a powerlifting gear and athletic apparel company that has grassroots beginnings in Ontario, Canada.
+Bacon and Barbells is a powerlifting gear and athletic apparel company with grassroots beginnings in Ontario, Canada.
 Its popularity has spread beyond Canadian borders because of its incredibly comfortable clothing as well as a dose of humor often injected in the form of slogans on shirts and sweaters.

 What makes them stand out is that you can be sure to find something unique to come out of each launch as they test new products or designs for the season.
-I personally like them because it is a small business run by a handful of passionate lifters who just want to serve the community at large.
+I like them because it is a small business run by a handful of passionate lifters who just want to serve the community.

 Rogue Fitness is one of the most popular names in the fitness game, particularly among Crossfit and strength athletes.
 Their mission is entirely built on sourcing locally and building the U.S. manufacturing ecosystem within Ohio and the country itself.